-Exquisite Excuse is an interactive interface which was exhibited for two days at the Mile End Ecology Pavillion.
-It is set up as an office desk that looks messy like the user had given up writing a letter after various attempts.
+Exquisite Excuse is an interactive interface which was exhibited at the Mile End Ecology Pavillion.
+It is set up as an office desk that looks messy implementing perhaps that someone had given up writing a letter after various attempts.

 When the exhibition was finished I picked up all the printouts into a stack and I later perfect bound them in whatever order I originally picked them up.

 This is now a book that can be looked through and it contains everyone's contribution to the project.

 Early presentation with idea proposition - it shows some of my early sketches - used to explain everything mainly vocally.